Placement in Mainstream Schools

 - what help you can give your child at home.

-Your child’s teacher should discuss the IEP with you and your child if possible.
+Your child’s teacher will agree the IDP with you and your child.

-The SEN Code of Practice (see link below) is very clear about the importance of early education settings, schools, Local Authorities and parents working together.
+The additional Learning Needs Code for Wales 2021 (see link below) is very clear about the importance of early education settings, schools, Local Authorities and parents working together.